-Applied Electricity/Electronics
+APT129 Applied Electricity/Electronics 3 cr. hr.

 Students will learn the basic concepts of electricity, electrical quantities and components and Ohm's Law.
 The student will also learn basic circuit analysis of Series Circuits, Parallel Circuits and Series Parallel Circuits.
 The student will continue to learn about producing and measuring electrical quantities.
 This will include cells and batteries, magnetism and electromagnetism and DC measuring instruments.